James Drury: Personal life and death

-On February 7, 1957, Drury married Cristall Othones, and fathered two sons, Timothy and James III.
+On February 7, 1957, Drury married Cristall Othones, and fathered two sons, Timothy and James Child III.
 The couple divorced on November 23, 1964, and on April 27, 1968, he married Phyllis Jacqueline Mitchell; the marriage ended in divorce on January 30, 1979.
 His third marriage was to Carl Ann Head on July 30, 1979; it lasted until her death on August 25, 2019.
 Drury had three stepchildren from his previous marriages, a stepdaughter, Rhonda Brown, and two stepsons, Frederick Drury and Gary Schero.
 His son, Timothy Drury, is a keyboardist, guitarist, and vocalist who has played with the rock groups Eagles and Whitesnake.

 Drury supported Barry Goldwater in the 1964 United States presidential election.

 Drury died from natural causes on April 6, 2020, 12 days short of his 86th birthday.